Ozanelon/OzzyBoard/README.md

 ## Author

-Built by [ozankocer](https://github.com/Ozanelon) as part of Hack Club.
+Built by [Ozan Koçer](https://github.com/Ozanelon) as part of Hack Club.